Want to watch Super Bowl 2024 commercials before the big game? These ads are already live.

 NERDS

-The candy brand is making its Super Bowl debut with a spot that teases actor Addison Rae teaching a mystery student some dance moves for their big commercial debut, with her noting, "That was cute!" in a slightly dubious tone.
+The candy brand, making its Super Bowl, debut teased actor Addison Rae teaching a mystery student some dance moves for their big commercial debut, with her noting, "That was cute!" in a slightly dubious tone.
+The student, revealed in the full-length spot, is a giant NERD gummy candy, who shimmies to "Flashdance ...
+What a Feeling."

 This ad also marks NERDS' manufacturer Ferrara's first Super Bowl ad.